harithmanoj/Enhance/README.md

 * signExtend extends the string format of a numeral by prepending '0' s
 * confined_base class for storing a value within bounds
 * NumericSystem class for storing a value within 0 and an upper limit.
+* Class to hold values which has different denominations. (money)

 _______________________________________________________________________________
 ## Diagnose